Become a Leader in the Field of Safety Sciences

 Safety Sciences Career Fair

-Our career fair is widely recognized as one of the crown jewels of the Safety Sciences Department.
+Our career fair is widely recognized as one of the crown jewels of the Safety Sciences and Environmental Engineering Department.
 With our outstanding national reputation, we attract some of the largest employers in many industries who are seeking to hire personnel with safety expertise.
 We host the Safety Sciences Career Fair in October each year at the Kovalchick Convention and Athletic Complex.
 All students are invited.